-Reported malaria deaths peaked in 1991 (>5,000) and then fell steadily; 3,744 deaths were reported for 1995, 1,261 for 2007 and 788 for 2010 (Figure 7).
-The reported number of deaths was lowest ever recorded (581) in 2011.
+Reported malaria deaths peaked in 1991 (>5,000) and then fell steadily; 3,744 deaths were reported for 1995, 1,261 for 2007 and 788 for 2010 (Figure 8).
+The reported number of deaths was lowest ever recorded (236-provisional figure) in 2013.
 The reported deaths relate to the malaria patients who seek care in the public health sector, estimated to be 25 to 40 per cent of the total.
 Most cases are either self-treated or treated by private formal and informal health practitioners.
 We can infer that the actual number of malaria deaths is much higher than the total reported within the formal health information system.
 Most deaths relate to delayed presentation for care, especially from the fourth day and later after onset of symptoms.
-Despite the underreporting of malaria deaths in Myanmar, those that are registered represent 33% per cent of all reported malaria deaths in the South-East Asia Region in 20103.
-Among 6 countries in the Greater Mekong Subregion (GMS) Myanmar reported highest number of malaria deaths in 2010 (75% of total malaria deaths4)
+Despite the underreporting of malaria deaths in Myanmar, those that are registered represent 33% per cent of all reported malaria deaths in the South-East Asia Region in 20104.
+Among 6 countries in the Greater Mekong Sub-region (GMS) Myanmar reported highest number of malaria deaths in 2010 (75% of total malaria deaths5)

-Malaria Outbreaks 3.7
+3.7 Malaria Outbreaks

 The causes of outbreaks in Myanmar are usually multi-factorial, but population migration is recorded as the most frequent cause.
-They may erupt, when malaria is introduced by migrant workers (e.g. gold miners in Mandalay), while in other areas nonimmune migrants may develop outbreak of malaria, moving to endemic areas (e.g. rubber plantation or palm workers in Tanintharyi or prawn farmers in Rakhine).
+They may erupt, when malaria is introduced by migrant workers (e.g. gold miners in Mandalay), while in other areas non-immune migrants may develop outbreak of malaria, moving to endemic areas (e.g. rubber plantation or palm workers in Tanintharyi or prawn farmers in Rakhine).

-Analysis of recorded outbreaks is summarized in Figure 8 and Table 6.
+Analysis of recorded outbreaks is summarized in Figure 9 and Table 7.
 The number of outbreaks is lower in recent years, but one disastrous epidemic in 2001 was estimated to have caused nearly 1,000 deaths.
 However, the number of outbreaks decreased during last five years.
 No malaria outbreak was reported in 2007.
-Ecological surveillance and community-based surveillance were emphasized together with case detection, management and preventive measures mainly indoor residual spray in development projects and mass treatment of existing mosquito nets.
+Ecological surveillance and community-based surveillance were emphasized together with case detection, management and preventive measures mainly Indoor Residual Spray in development projects and mass treatment of existing mosquito nets.
+Early detection and reporting of increased number of malaria cases in certain areas can be done by both NMCP and partner agencies.
+Taking preventive action with IRS must be done by NMCP and distribution of LLIN for new settlers can be done by all partners.
+Case finding and treatment for prevention and control of outbreak should be done by all partners in collaborative effort.
 Field visits in 563 villages of 154 Townships were undertaken by VBDC field staff for implementation of activities for prevention of outbreaks.
-If malaria is reduced further in many central areas of the country more frequent outbreaks may be expected in the future but it is too early to forecast the probability of such events.
+If malaria is reduced further in many central areas of the country more frequent outbreaks may be expected in the future but it is too early to forecast the probability of such events